IdentityServer/Documentation/docs/overview/simplestOAuth.md

 Try opening the browser and access the test controller - you should see a 401 because the necessary access token is missing.

 ##Adding a Console Client
-In the next part we will add a simple console client that will request an access token and use that to communicate with the api.
+In the next part we will add a simple console client that will request an access token and use that to authenticate with the api.

 First add a new console project and install a nuget package for an OAuth2 client helper library: